nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 14 - The Gravity Well.md

 - **Key Event:** The group arrives at the center of the dome and discovers the micro-singularity (a black hole) that is powering the ecosystem and warping reality.

-  - _Character Defining Moment:_ **Angelica Vance** — Feels a hypnotic, suicidal pull from the black hole, viewing it as the "end of all things."
+  - _Character Defining Moment:_ **Angelica Ward** — Feels a hypnotic, suicidal pull from the black hole, viewing it as the "end of all things."
-  - _Key Dialog:_ **Angelica Vance:** "It looks like the eye of God.
+  - _Key Dialog:_ **Angelica Ward:** "It looks like the eye of God.
 And it's blinking at me."

 - **Key Event:** Dr. Aris is mesmerized by the discovery, seeing it as the "answer" to interstellar travel and the "period at the end of the sentence."